The Power of 10: Rules for Developing Safety-Critical Code

 The Power of 10 Rules were created in 2006 by Gerard J. Holzmann of the NASA/JPL Laboratory for Reliable Software.
-The rules are intended to eliminate certain C coding practices which make code difficult to review or statically analyze.
+The rules are intended to eliminate certain C coding practices that make code difficult to review or statically analyze.
 These rules are a complement to the MISRA C guidelines and have been incorporated into the greater set of JPL coding standards.